AtharvaJoshi007/Emotion_Detection_And_Statistical_Analysis/README.md

 To run real-time emotion detection, follow these steps:

-1. Ensure you have installed the required dependencies listed in `requirements.txt`.
+1. Ensure you have installed the required dependencies listed mentioned above.

 2. Download the pre-trained model weights `AJ_EDM_Mk6.h5` generated using the model training code provided earlier.